eishanip/AquaAlerts/README.md

 ## Acknowledgments

+- Developed as part of the "Industry 4.0 and Enabling Technologies" VAC at VIT
+- Selected for presentation before professors from Middlesex University, UK
-- Special thanks to our Value-Added Course professor for guidance.
+- Special thanks to the faculty mentors and field experts for their valuable feedback